-- The County Manager will make nonprofit funding recommendations in the Proposed Budget to the Board of County Commissioners. - 2.
-The Board of County Commissioners will approve final funding for nonprofits when the annual Budget is adopted. - 3.
-Applicants will be notified of the final funding amount no later than October 1st. - 4.
-An agency awarded nonprofit program funds must accept the funds by completion of a contractual agreement which must be signed by the agency's Executive Director and the County.
+- 1. The total budget funded for Nonprofit grant awards shall not exceed \$900,000 each fiscal year, with the final amount to be established by the BOCC as part of the annual budget process. - The maximum funding per eligible nonprofit agency shall not exceed \$325,000 per fiscal year. - 4.3.
+The County Manager will make nonprofit funding recommendations in the Proposed Budget to the Board of County Commissioners, based upon prior year allocations. - 2.4.
+The Board of County Commissioners will approve final funding for nonprofits as part of the when the annual Budget is a doptioned. - 3-5.
+Awarded App plicants will be notified of the final funding amount no later than October

+Board of County Commissioners Nassau County, Florida Section IX - Nonprofit Grant Funding Policy

+1st.

+4.6.
+An agency awarded nonprofit program grant funds must accept the funds by completion of a contractual agreement which must be signed by the agency's Executive Director (or head administrator) and the County.
 Failure to execute a contractual agreement will result in forfeiture of funding award.